Ahmed101Mohammed/personal-portfolio-webpage/README.md

 4. (Projects) section.
     > Projects section has.
     > - Fake projects.
+    > - Paragraphs and images to dicribe the project.
 5. footer.

 > :Warning: The project is still building.